shanto268/SEMpy/README.md

-# Image Analysis Program for SEM Pictures of Quantum Devices:
+# [DEPRECATED] Image Analysis Program for SEM Pictures of Quantum Devices:

+> :warning: **This project is deprecated**: Please visit [QuantumDeviceSEM](https://github.com/shanto268/QuantumDeviceSEM) for the latest version.

 This Python script processes SEM images, detects contours, and saves the contour images in a specified output directory.
 The script also crops the bottom 10% of the image before processing so that SEM information is not included in the contour analysis.